 – Indian flamingo: a novel of modern India.
 London 1947.

 Sources: Magyar Életrajzi Lexikon 1978-1991; *G. Bethlenfalvy, Charles Louis Fabri.
 His Life and Works.
 175 p.
-New Delhi 1980; Anna A. Ślaczka, “Temples, Inscriptions and Misconceptions.
+New Delhi 1980 with bibliography and photo; Bethlenfalvy 1980, 36f. with photo; Anna A. Ślaczka, “Temples, Inscriptions and Misconceptions.
 Charles-Louis Fábri and the Khajuraho Apsaras”, The Rijks Museum Bulletin 20??.
 213-233, also in www.academia.edu, with photo; full bibliography in Dutch Indology homepage.